Updated July 12, 2022

 Compensating An Intern

-An intern can either be offered a position on a volunteer basis with no financial compensation, or on a small stipend, or as a compensated employee.
+An intern can be offered a position in a few ways.
+First, an intern can work on a volunteer basis with no financial compensation.
+They may also receive a small stipend.
+Or they might work as a compensated employee.
 If you are classifying an intern as an employee, you will have to follow all of the state and federal labor laws that govern employment.
 Conversely, if they are a volunteer, you must not treat them as an employee!
 Generally it is not advisable to offer a stipend to a volunteer intern, but if you do, you must be very cautious in order to not trigger a Department of Labor audit.
 Any stipend should not exceed 20% of what it would cost you to hire an employee in the intern’s department.

 You can also work with a prospective student’s university in order to learn how your internship program can be structured in order to provide college credit.
 Each university will have different requirements in terms of duration, assessment, and paperwork in order to qualify an internship as a suitable replacement for classroom time.